-Note: If you already know what a NIF is and why you need one but haven’t got yours yet, you can grab a $10 discount off Bordr’s online NIF service for non-residents by using my code: JULIE at checkout.
-The same code (JULIE) will also get you a $10 discount off their bank account opening service.
+Note: If you already know what a NIF is and why you need one but haven’t got yours yet, get it from Bordr’s online NIF service for non-residents.
+Also, take a look at their bank account opening service.

 Your 9-digit NIF number is unique to you and doesn’t need to be renewed.
 It’s different from your Social Security number, which you’ll need in order to register with the health service and if you’re employed in Portugal but is further down the priority list of things to get.

 You can apply for your NIF number before moving to Portugal or once you are resident.
 That said, it appears that for Non-EU/EEA citizens, you may be asked for a NIF to complete the visa application process.
 If that’s the case, you’ll have to get one before you actually make the move.
 The same applies if you are purchasing property or need to open a bank account.

 Why do you need a fiscal number in Portugal?

 You’ll be asked for your NIF or Contribuinte whenever you want to do anything vaguely official, including setting up utilities or mobile phone contracts, opening a bank account or for rental contracts, among many other situations.

 You’ll also be asked in shops if you want to add your Contribuinte and therefore get a fatura (invoice-receipt).
 You might be wondering why this would be desirable but if you’re a tax resident in Portugal, you can get a tax deduction on certain purchases when you use your NIF.
 This is intended to cut down on tax evasion.